-The MAPC community type in which the project is located as defined by land use and housing patterns, recent growth trends, and projected development patterns.
+The type of community in which the project is located.
+Community types are defined by the MAPC based on land-use and housing patterns, recent growth trends, and projected development patterns.

 8 Estimated Cost

 The estimated total cost of the project.
 (Source: MassDOT)